masterpointio/masterpoint.io/content/updates/migrate-off-tfc.md

 The goal of this post is to support that portion of the community as well as share our experience.

-At the end of this post, you’ll learn how to migrate away from Terraform Cloud successfully.
+By the end of this post, you’ll learn how to migrate away from Terraform Cloud successfully.

 # Preparation for Migration